flashbots/suave-specs/README.md

 <div class="hideInDocs">

-For creating tables of contents, we use the [xavierguarch.auto-markdown-toc VS code extension](https://marketplace.visualstudio.com/items?itemName=xavierguarch.auto-markdown-toc) and recommend the following user setting: `"markdown-toc.depthFrom": 2`.
+For creating tables of contents, we use the [huntertran.auto-markdown-toc VS code extension](https://marketplace.visualstudio.com/items?itemName=huntertran.auto-markdown-toc).

 However, we don't need the ToCs and some other content (like this paragraph) rendered in the documentation frontend.
 Therefore, please add the `<div class="hideInDocs"></div>` to any content that should not appear in the FE.